Roland-Garros, Doubles, Novotna: 10 questions about Barbora Krejcikova

-After reaching the Roland-Garros final on Thursday, the Czechwoman said she felt her former coach was looking after her during her on-court interview.
+After reaching the Roland-Garros final, the Czech said she felt her former coach was looking after her.

 Isn’t Barbora Krejcikova a doubles player?

-She is a former world No 1 in women’s doubles, partnering with Katerina Siniakova to great success, including two Grand Slam titles (both in 2018, at Roland-Garros and Wimbledon).
+She is a former world No 1 in women’s doubles, partnering with Katerina Siniakova to great success, including three Grand Slam titles (two in 2018, at Roland-Garros and Wimbledon and then again at Roland-Garros in 2021).
 She has also won three Australian Open titles in mixed doubles, two with Rajeev Ram (2019 and 2021) and one with Nikola Mektic (2020).

 Did she play juniors?